The Foreign and Commonwealth Office (FCO) advise against all travel to:

 The FCO advise against all but essential travel to the rest of Mali.

-There is a high threat from terrorism including kidnap in Mali.
-Following the French/African military intervention which began in January 2013, there is a high threat of retaliatory kidnap against Western interests.
-There is a heightened threat of kidnap in Mali, especially in areas north of Mopti.
+There is a high threat from terrorism, including kidnap, especially in areas north of Mopti.
 Further attacks are highly likely in northern Mali.
 See Terrorism

 The ability of the British Embassy to deliver consular services is limited, especially outside of Bamako.
 The British Embassy telephone number is +223 44 97 69 13.